trungnt11/trungnt11.github.io/_posts/2020-03-24-fast-ai-lesson-10-notes-looking-inside-the-model.md

 $$

-Careful with the $e^x$, however, because it will overflow when $x$ isn't even that larger.
+Careful with the $e^x$, however, because it will overflow when $x$ isn't even that large.
 To make things more numerically stable we employ the logsumexp trick again: